 Combining bounce rate with traffic sources will show you the traffic that is coming to your website with the highest bounce rate.
 For example, if your highest bounce rate is coming from referral traffic you can see who is linking to you and causing your visitors to leave your website so soon.

 Exits are not the same as bounce rate.
 While bounce rate is looking for users who enter and immediately leave your website, exits are the number of people who viewed multiple pages of your website and then decided to leave.

-Once you have taken the time to analyse the reason for such a high number, make the appropriate changes to the page and see how that affects exits in future.
+Once you have taken the time to analyze the reason for such a high number, make the appropriate changes to the page and see how that affects exits in the future.

 Average Time On Site

-Much like with bounce rate, optimising for mobile devices is key.
-Users behave very differently on their mobile devices than they do on other devices, so ensure your website is mobile friendly.
+Much like with bounce rate, optimizing for mobile devices is key.
+Users behave very differently on their mobile devices than they do on other devices, so ensure your website is mobile-friendly.

 Last but not least, this is one of the most important measures to include in your report as it will give you a good indication if you are reaching your goals.
 Conversion rate will show you the percentage of people who have fulfilled a specified goal on your website.
 Goals could range from completing a purchase to navigating to a specific page on the website.
 It all depends on how you measure your success at the beginning of your campaigns.